uzh-bf/dev-challenge/README.md

 <br>

 ## Challenge Part 1: Web Development with React

-For part 1 of our challenge, you will need to create a **small React application** with basic Kanban board capabilities (like Trello).
-By solving this challenge, you're demonstrating:
+For the first part of the challenge, you will need to create a **small React application** with basic Kanban board capabilities (think of Trello).
+By solving this challenge, you demonstrate that:

-- You can work with `git` and use version control in your workflow.
+- You can work with `git` and apply version control in your workflow.
-  - where possible, commit your work regularly
+  - You commit your work regularly and in clear increments.
-- You can work with React and Javascript packages.
+- You know the most important principles of Web Development.
-- You know the most important principles of Web Development
+- You can work with React and other JavaScript libraries.
-- You write high-quality code.
+- You write understandable and extendable code (i.e., high-quality).
-  - Ensure that your code is readable and well-structured.
+  - Your code is readable and well-structured.
-  - Write efficient and simple code and apply programming patterns / abstractions when necessary
+  - You write efficient and simple code and apply programming patterns and abstractions where sensible.

-Details and user stories are in the file: [task_1](task_1.md).
-This task should take you about 30 minutes to 1 hour to complete.
+Details and user stories can be found in [task_1](task_1.md).
+This task should take you between 30 minutes and 1 hour to complete.

 <br>

 ## Challenge Part 2: Quiz

-In the second part of the IBF challenge, we're asking you to answer **3 out of 5** questions.
-Here, you're demonstrating:
+In the second part of the challenge, we ask you to select and answer **3 out of 5** questions.
+With your responses, you demonstrate that:

-- You have theoretic knowledge in computer science
+- You have relevant practical knowledge about web development and computer science.
-- You can investigate the inner workings of an web app, e.g. for debugging
+- You can understand the structure of a web app and use an IDE to support you.
-- You can evaluate and form an opinion about a technology
+- You can evaluate and form your own opinion about a technology/framework.

-Details and question are in the file: [task_2](task_2.md).
-This task should take you about 30 to complete.
+Details and questions can be found in [task_2](task_2.md).
+This task should take you about 20 minutes to complete.

 <br>